 Now, trying it again with a vertical pour (with the mould duct-taped against a sturdy bit, because duct-tape it’s just awesome for everything), and the results were much better.

-Giving the pour about 15 or 20 minutes to set, I could then open it up and get working on the cleanup.
+The metal solidifies pretty quickly, but I gave it about 15 or 20 minutes to cool down enough to handle so that I could open it up and get working on the clean-up.

 The take-aways here are: